MichaelAgarkov/MicSetup/index.md

-# MicSetup - A simple installation builder
+# MicSetup - A simple and compact installation builder

 MicSetup is an installation builder, made from scratch in PascalABC.NET by [Michael Agarkov](https://github.com/MichaelAgarkov).